jjjmmm0410/G3-finalproject/README.md

 - allowing input for the correct sequence.

-## 🌈 Main activity - Reconstructing the Story with Given Keywords 🖋️
+## 🌈 Main activity - Reconstructing the Story with given keywords 🖋️

 #### 📍 Objectives
+🗣️ students can develop reading skills by continuing to write stories that fit keywords.

 #### 📍 Required Tools

 #### 📍 Contents